oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ```

 ### A.4.3 Actuator profiles supported
-This Command queries the actuator to determine both the language versions and the actuator profiles supported.
+This Command queries the Actuator to determine both the language versions and the profiles supported.

 **Command:**